 Larry Bishop has executive level operations and business development experience with over 20 years of progressively responsible leadership in the wastewater and biosolids engineering and construction field.
 In his current role, he is responsible for the engineering and technology aspects along with the business development strategy and overall growth of NEFCO.

 Larry’s prior professional experience includes managing large infrastructure projects and overall leadership of business development and client services programs in the United States and abroad.
 His diverse industry and technology experience encompasses the planning and implementation of treatment and conveyance systems.
 He is an active member of the Water Environment Federation.
 Larry received Bachelor’s and Master’s degrees from the University of South Florida.
-Larry lives in Florida with his wife and son.
+Larry lives in Alabama with his wife and son.
 They enjoy traveling, sports and community activities.

 Vice President of Operations

 Manuel Irujo has been working for NEFCO since 2007.
 As Vice President of Operations, Manuel is responsible for the overall management and plant operations at NEFCO’s six facilities including production, maintenance, plant purchasing, laboratory, safety, environmental compliance, and customer relations.
 Manuel is also responsible for all new plant start-ups and sales of finished product.

 Under Manuel’s leadership, all NEFCO plants’ top priorities are safety, team work, preventive/predictive maintenance of plant equipment, reliable operations, 100% environmental compliance, good housekeeping and excellent relations with our customers.
 Prior to working for NEFCO, Manuel worked in manufacturing in the photographic industry for approximately 25 years and also has waste management experience.
 Throughout his career, Manuel has demonstrated leadership in team building and continuous improvement that result in safe, clean, reliable and efficient plant operations.
 Manuel possesses Bachelor of Chemical Engineering and Master of Business Administration degrees from Worcester Polytechnic Institute, is an active member of the North East Biosolids and Residuals Association, and is an active member of the Water Environment Federation (WEF).
 Manuel enjoys skiing, cycling, personal fitness, music, reading, and most of all, spending time with his family.